Retire Before Dad

 #3 – Use one financial institution to manage all of your investments.
 I’m guilty here.
 I have a taxable online brokerage account, a few DRIP accounts with Computershare, a crappy 401k account through work, and a few other brokerage accounts.
 I’m overdue for consolidation.

 #4 – Automate your net worth calculation.
-Personal Capital is BY FAR the best free tool I’ve seen for calculating net worth.
+Empower is the best free tool I’ve seen for calculating net worth.
 All your accounts are imported automatically, and it spits out your net worth selfie — no more manual spreadsheets.
-Personal Capital saved me about two hours per month.
+Empower saved me about two hours per month.

 #5 – Eliminate car payments and other bills.
 Don’t have bills, don’t have bills to pay.
 Pay off your consumer debts, crush student loans, and consider paying off your mortgage.
 Cancel unneeded insurance policies, cable TV, magazine subscriptions, jelly of the month club… whatever it is you don’t want or need, eliminate it, and you won’t have a financial action to take.
 My wife had a Banana Republic credit card for years and liked it because they sent her coupons.
 Since she no longer needs work clothes, she doesn’t shop there as frequently.
 When she did use it, it was another bill to pay.